Inotila/by_ino_ati/README.md

 ![an image of the validators that the app was run through](static/images/validator_python6.png)

-This app also  meets the accessibilty requirements of lighthouse in devtools
+This app also meets the accessibility requirements of lighthouse in devtools

 ![an image of the validators that the app was run through](static/images/lighthouse.png)